 Lean on Your Support System

 First and foremost, make sure that you stay closely connected to your support system during the holidays.
-This system can include anyone who supports your recovery, such as friends, family and members from your 12-step group.
+This system can include anyone who supports your recovery, such as friends, family, and members of your 12-step group.
 Share with them your concerns going into the holidays.
 Even if they can’t offer you any helpful tips, they can listen and let you know they are there for you.

 Knowing that you have a great group of people supporting you will help you stay grounded in your recovery, plus hold you accountable for your actions.
 You can even invite these people to your holidays (if they’re not already coming) and sit by them at dinner.
 This will help ease some tension.